Objectives and Content

 Required Previous Knowledge

 Pre-requirements: Basic principles of general chemistry, organic chemistry and inorganic chemistry and mathematics.
 Knowledge of physical chemistry.
+Basic knowledges in Linux is an advantage.

 Compulsory Assignments and Attendance